kachiann/project-mlops/README.md

   ```bash
   python src/model_registry.py
   ```
+  You have to input the run IDs for Linear Regression and Decision Tree Regressor generated after running the `experiment_tracking.py` file.

 - **Model Loading:**

   Implement functionality to load models from the saved pickle files for further use or deployment.